What Medicare covers

 - Refrain from hand shakes and hugs.

-While there is no vaccine yet for coronavirus, it’s never too late to get your annual flu shot, which is also covered by Medicare Part B. Talk to your doctor or pharmacist about how you can protect yourself and those around you.
+And remember, don't forget it’s never too late to get your annual flu shot, which is covered by Medicare Part B. Talk to your doctor or pharmacist about how you can protect yourself and those around you.